The Element Cesium

 Cesium has atomic symbol Cs, and atomic number 55.
-It lies below rubidium and above francium in group 1 of the periodic table, the alkali metals.
+It lies below the element rubidium and above francium in group 1 of the periodic table, the alkali metals.
 It is a soft, gold-colored metal.

 The cesium atom has an electron configuration of 1s2 2s2 2p6 3s2 3p6 3d10 4s2 4p6 4d10 5s2 5p6 6s1 or [Xe]6s1 .
 It has the largest atomic radius, and the smallest electronegativity, of all the stable elements.